Seahorse: Aquaria

 A water-quality problem will affect fish behaviour and can be shown by clamped fins, reduced feeding, erratic swimming, and gasping at the surface.
-Seahorses swim up and down, as well as using the length of the aquarium.
-Therefore, the tanks should ideally be twice as deep as the length of the adult seahorse.
+Seahorses require vertical swimming space to perform reproductive functions and to prevent depth-related health conditions like gas bubble disease, so a refugium that is at least 20 inches by 51 centimeters deep is recommended inside an aquarium.

 Animals sold as "freshwater seahorses" are usually the closely related pipefish, of which a few species live in the lower reaches of rivers.
 The supposed true "freshwater seahorse" called H. aimei is not a valid species, but a synonym sometimes used for Barbour's and hedgehog seahorses.
 The latter, which is often confused with the former, can be found in estuarine environments, but is not actually a freshwater fish.